-The name yesterday-today-tomorrow suggests the three color phases of its flower.
-It is dark purple when blooms, then it becomes pale lavender and finally white.
+A flower is dark purple colored when it blooms, then it becomes pale lavender and finally white.
 Other common names are Morning Noon Night, Sunday Monday Tuesday – all indicating the three colors.

-There are several species from the same family with identical appearance.
+There are several species from the same family with identical appearances.
 Some of them are:

 Apart from these, there are also many cultivars with minute differences between them.
-So, telling the correct id can be difficult.
-Anyways, all of these varieties are usually known by the same name – Yesterday-Today-and-Tomorrow (YTT) – and are often sold by plant nurseries.
+So, telling the correct species from a photo can be difficult.
+Anyways, all of these varieties are usually known by the same name – Yesterday-Today-and-Tomorrow – and are often sold by plant nurseries.

 Brunfelsia pauciflora is an evergreen shrub with dark and thick foliage.
 The plant grows to about 2 meters of height.

 The simple leaves have alternate arrangement.
 They are about 10 cm long with lanceolate shape.

 As mentioned earlier, the flowers are the striking feature of this plant.
 They bloom during the spring covering the whole foliage like a decorated tree.
 The blossoms are fragrant.